-I further release and relieve BTCS, its director, employees, and other representatives from any liabilities, known or unknown, arising out of the use of any media release material contemplated herein.
+I further release and relieve BTCS, its director, employees, and other representatives from any liabilities, known or unknown, arising out of the use of any media release material contemplatedherein.

-I understand that this Media Opt-Out does not apply to photos, videos, and other recordings taken during a student's participation in school-sponsored extracurricular activities, including but not limitedto, athletics, school performances, and awards programs.
+I understand that this Media Opt-Out does not apply to photos, videos, and other recordings taken during a student's participation in school-sponsored extracurricular activities, including but not limited to, athletics, school performances, and awards programs.

 To opt-out of the above Media Consent and Release Liability, please complete the required form which may be obtained in the office at your child's school.
-The form is only valid for the school yearin
+The form is only valid for the school year in which it is completed.